jhannah-netlify/notes.jays.net/content/blog/resume.md

 Terraform -> AWS gig.
 Open to new telecommute Python / Golang / Perl software stacks, database thrashing / analytics, or DevOps / cloud infrastructure work.

-**aka:** Seeking challenging technical leadership opportunity managing large scale data systems.
 Diagram, TDD, and CI/CD addict.
 Love untangling epic git disasters.
-Perl / Python / Golang / DBs / APIs / cloud.

 A couple years ago, in a fit of hubris and optimism, I decided to add a "Dream Job" section: